 Theatre is a community experience; it creates community at the same time as it defines community.
 That's why theatre is important - now more than ever!
 Autism Community Theatre!"

 ACT's AT RISE 1:1 playwriting workshops were moved online in March 2020 (along with ACT's core Saturday Workshop) due to COVID-19.
-Three original plays will debut online June 26, 2020 as staged-readings.
-We hope to stage the plays fully in December.
+Three original plays debuted online in June 2020 as staged-readings and can be viewed on our YouTube Channel Autism Community Theatre.